PUBLIC ENGAGEMENT ART INSTALLATION

 25 MILLION STITCHES – ONE STITCH FOR EACH OF THE 25 MILLION REFUGEES

 The world is in flight.
-25 million people across the globe have been forced to flee their homelands as a consequence of genocide, war, poverty, drought, targeted violence, and other grave threats.
+25 million people across the globe have been forced to flee their homelands as a consequence of genocide, war, poverty, natural disasters, targeted violence, and other grave threats.
 They leave behind everything they’ve known, possessed, and been a part of in order to live; they face immense struggles, misfortunes, and perils on their journey; and, though it all, survival, much less successful resettlement, remains but the slimmest hope.

 Please join this project, stitching 25 million stitches: one stitch for each refugee.
 How does making 25 million stitches help refugees?
 We believe that stitching for this project is a way for us to engage with this global crisis instead of ignoring it.
 And even though no single stitch can fully represent an individual, the act of stitching and the resulting work will help bring attention to the scale of the crisis.
-Therefore the two objectives of the project are:
+T two Two objectives of the project are:

 1. To engage as many people as possible to raise awareness of the global refugee crisis and